Travel Advice and Advisories - FAQ

 3. Stay connected

-How can I keep track of safety and security conditions abroad?
+How can I keep track of safety and security conditions outside Canada?

-Stay connected to Canada wherever you are through our smart travel tools.
-Subscribe to our daily Travel Updates to receive emails that summarize changes made to our Travel Advice and Advisories.
+Follow us on Twitter, Facebook and Instagram, or subscribe to our daily Travel Updates to receive emails on changes made to our Travel Advice and Advisories.

 - Date modified: